 Of course, this doesn’t mean it’s foolproof.
 In the first place, you have to make sure your argument is well-constructed.
 Let’s go back to that drawer you were building (you have to finish it sometime).
 You look at your materials and realize *gasp* you’re missing one of those essential 16 cylindrical pegs that were packaged loose in a giant bag of random stuff you had to sort through, and went rolling off to the corners of the room at the first opportunity.
 You need something to fit into that proverbial round hole, but you don’t have the right piece to hand, so maybe you try to find something else that kinda fits – there always seems to be a square peg lying around.
 You might be able to jam it in there, but is it really going to hold the pieces together if it doesn’t fit properly?

-Deductive reasoning can only produce conclusions that are necessarily true if the premises are combined in the right way.
+Deductive reasoning can only produce conclusions that are necessarily true if the premises are combined in the right way, if they really do fit together seamlessly.
 In logic, this is referred to as validity.
 Luckily, logicians have come up with a whole set of rules to help us put together valid arguments.
 Unluckily, those of us who aren’t logicians still need to apply those rules properly, and sometimes that’s not easy.

 And there’s another thing that can get messed up when using deductive reasoning: the relationship between logical form (how the argument is put together) and content (what the argument says).